veit/jupyter-tutorial/docs/productive/envs/pipenv/install.rst

     $ cd !$
     cd myproject
     $ pipenv install requests
-    Creating a virtualenv for this project..
+    Creating a virtualenv for this project...
     …
     Virtualenv location: /srv/jupyter/.local/share/virtualenvs/myproject-CZKj6mqJ
     Creating a Pipfile for this project...